ITensor/website/docs/recipes/measure_mps.md

 </code>

 The `primesite` function is what turns the ket into a row vector, and `conj` does the conjugation.
-(For the Heisenberg model, there isn't a need for the conjugation, though.)
+(For the Heisenberg model, there is no need for the conjugation, though.)
 Now we are ready to measure the expectation value of `sz(j)` by using the inner product function `Dot`:

 <code>